 Where Is it?

 The food truck festival is held at Salt River Fields at Talking Stick.
-It is actually a baseball stadium, and during March each year, it is the Spring Training home of the Arizona Diamondbacks and the Colorado Rockies.
+It is actually a baseball stadium and during March each year, it is the Spring Training home of the Arizona Diamondbacks and the Colorado Rockies.
 It is located right near the Loop 101 and Indian Bend Road.
-Here is a map with directions to Salt River Fields.
+Here is a map with directions to Street Eats at Salt River Fields.

 How Much Does It Cost?

 You can pay at the gate, or buy your tickets in advance online (extra charges will be applied).
-For $60 you can purchase a VIP ticket, which includes event entry, special VIP lounge, private restrooms, six alcoholic or non-alcoholic drinks,... four food tokens.
+For $75 you can purchase a VIP ticket, which includes event entry, four food tokens, five beverages, private restrooms and VIP Lounge.

 What Else Happens?